longhorn/longhorn/enhancements/20240423-longhorn-commandline-interface.md

 #### Install Preflight

-##### Remote Command (`longhorn-toolbox install preflight`)
+##### Remote Command (`longhornctl install preflight`)

 - Introduce command to prepare and create a `longhorn-preflight-installer` DaemonSet.
 - Include `--operating-system` command option to accommodate operating systems that do not include a package manager, such as container-optimized OS (COS).
 - When no operating system is specified, create a DaemonSet include:
-    - An init-container executing `toolbox install preflight`.
+    - An init-container executing `longhornctl-local install preflight`.
-    - A container running a pause image as an indicator to signal the completion of the `toolbox` command in the init-container.
+    - A container running a pause image as an indicator to signal the completion of the `longhornctl-local` command in the init-container.
 - When operating system is specified to `cos`, create:
     - a ConfigMap include:
         - The entrypoint.sh script.